The Value of Estate Planning Attorneys

 Dave Ramsey is popular for his financial advice and while we agree with the fundamental principle of financial education and fiscal responsibility, we disagree with some of his positions.
 Notably, his suggestions that “most household estates aren’t that complicated and don’t need an attorney,” and “a Will produced online is just as legal as one a lawyer produced.”
 Our experience, based on helping clients plan their estates, shows otherwise.

-Regardless of the complexity of a household estate, an experienced attorney provides valuable insight and assistance in the estate planning process, and while online services may be more convenient, it is not as great as it sounds.
+Regardless of the complexity of a household estate, an experienced estate planning attorney provides valuable insight and assistance in the estate planning process, and while online services may be more convenient, it is not as great as it sounds.
 It’s certainly cheap, but as in many cases, you get what you pay for.
 Below, we offer five reasons why hiring an estate planning attorney is wise no matter how the size or complexity of your estate.

 You Only Think Your Estate is Simple